Anant/awesome-sitecore/README.md

 * [Nuget Server for Sitecore](https://marketplace.sitecore.net/Modules/N/NuGet_Server_for_Sitecore.aspx) - Sitecore module that adds a NuGet server to your Sitecore server.
 It also dynamically generates Nuget packages for Sitecore assemblies.
 * [Sitecore Diagnostics Toolset](https://marketplace.sitecore.net/Modules/S/Sitecore_Diagnostics_Toolset.aspx) - Sitecore Diagnostics Toolset allows automatically diagnosing Sitecore sites (configuration, recommendations and known issues).
 * [Advanced System Reporter](https://marketplace.sitecore.net/Modules/A/Advanced_System_Reporter.aspx) - Useful reports for Sitecore.

+## Connectors
-* [Gather Content](https://marketplace.sitecore.net/Modules/G/GatherContent_Integration.aspx) - This module allows you to quickly pull over content from your GatherContent account to Sitecore.
+* [Gather Content](https://marketplace.sitecore.net/Modules/G/GatherContent_Integration.aspx) - This platform allows teams to run a content production process from planning, through production to approval.
+You can use it for new builds, re-platforming or managing an existing Sitecore installation.
+This module allows you to quickly pull over content from your GatherContent account to Sitecore 7.2+.

 ## Utilities